+The SCCAP Franklin County Shelter has nine (9) rooms and eighteen (18) beds.
+Of the rooms, two (2) are for families.
+The remaining beds are used as needed.
 The SCCAP Franklin County Shelter provides temporary, emergency shelter and individualized programming, support, and follow-up.